maykinayki/mn-accordion/README.md

 | slideSpeed | `Integer` | **200** | Slide up and down speed |
 | slideDownFn | `Function` | slideDownFn(el, slideSpeed){ <br> &nbsp;&nbsp;&nbsp;$(el).slideDown(slideSpeed); <br>} | Slide down function.
 We are using jQuery *slideDown* as default.
 You can override it if you are not using jQuery |
 | slideUpFn | `Function` | slideUpFn(el, slideSpeed){ <br> &nbsp;&nbsp;&nbsp;$(el).slideUp(slideSpeed); <br>} | Slide down function.
 We are using jQuery *slideUp* as default.
 You can override it if you are not using jQuery |

+# TODO

+1. Remove jQuery dependency - The only dependency for this package is jQuery.
+We are using it for .slideDown() and .slideUp() methods
+2. Create .slideUp() and .slideDown() methods in pure vanilla JS.
+We are open for this contribution

 # License